top of page

 Support

 Depending on the level of stress someone is experiencing in their life and where their mental health is in terms of how they feel able to cope with their life.
 It maybe that they need some support to go through the process of self awareness to help them gain insights into new ways of thinking and perceiving situations, as our subconscious processes are so automatic we all have blind spots.
-Which is why talking things through with someone we trust such as a friend, family member, colleague, teacher etc. can really help.
+Which is why talking things through with someone we trust such as a friend, family member, colleague, teacher, etc. can really help.

 This is also where professional support can be of real help depending where someone is with their mental health.
-As if someone is in the early stages of struggling to cope with day to day circumstances and feel stuck in a rut, then someone like myself as a wellbeing coach can help, by providing compassionate space for them to gain insights and create a plan to move forward.
+As if someone is in the early stages of struggling to cope with day to day circumstances and feel stuck in a rut, then someone like myself as a coach can help, by providing a safe space for them to gain insights and create a plan to move forward.
 Whereas, someone who is suffering from severe depression and anxiety should seek the support of a trained therapist or counsellor to help them recover before they can move forward.

 We can't solve problems with the same kind of thinking we used when we created them - Albert Einstein